DuolaD/HoYoShade/Readme.md

 **EN**|[简体中文](Readme.Chinese_Simplified.md)|[繁體中文](Readme.Chinese_Traditional.md)

 > [!NOTE]
+> Are you looking for an old version?we are developing [HoYoShade-RePublish](https://github.com/DuolaD/HoYoShade-RePublish) repo.Which when it done,you can download all old releases without all DMCA content.
+Sound good?

+> [!NOTE]
 > Due to a DMCA warning received by HoYoShade, you can no longer download versions of HoYoShade lower than V2.013.0 Stable from the Release page.For more details, please check the [About DMCA](#〢-About-DMCA) page.

 ## 〢 Directory